 All of these elements became part of a ritual that distinguished this writing from other work I was doing in the same space.

-By being intentional about these sensory experiences, and the rituals that accompany them, I’ve begun to see this writing as a multimedia piece more so than simple words on a page—although, of course, words are never simple.
+By being intentional about these sensory experiences, and the rituals that accompany them, I’ve begun to see this writing as a multimedia piece more so than words on a page.

 Ask yourself: